 Our primary business is the construction and sale of single-family detached homes, townhomes and condominium buildings.
 To fully serve our homebuilding customers, we also operate a mortgage banking and title services business.
 We primarily conduct our operations in mature supply-constrained markets.
 Additionally, we generally grow our business through market share gains in our existing markets and by expanding into markets contiguous to our current active markets.
-We currently operate in the following regions:
+Our homebuilding reportable segments consist of the following regions:

-Washington: Washington, D.C. metropolitan area and adjacent counties in Maryland, Virginia and West Virginia Baltimore: Baltimore, MD metropolitan area and adjacent counties in Pennsylvania North: Delaware, Kentucky, Maryland Eastern Shore, Michigan, New Jersey, New York, Ohio and Pennsylvania South: North Carolina, South Carolina, Tennessee and Richmond, VA
+Mid Atlantic: Maryland, Virginia, West Virginia and Delaware North East: Eastern Pennsylvania and New Jersey Mid East: Kentucky, Michigan, New York, Ohio and western Pennsylvania South East: North Carolina, South Carolina, and Tennessee

 We believe we operate our business with a conservative operating strategy.
-We do not engage in land development and primarily construct homes on a pre-sold basis.
+We do not engage in land development and primarily construct homes on a presold basis.
 This strategy allows us to maximize inventory turnover, which enables us to minimize market risk and to operate with less capital, thereby enhancing rates of return on equity and total capital.
 In addition, we focus on obtaining and maintaining a leading market position in each market we serve.
 This strategy allows us to gain valuable efficiencies and competitive advantages in our markets, which we believe contributes to minimizing the adverse effects of regional economic cycles and provides growth opportunities within these markets.

 Because we are not active in the land development business, our continued success is contingent upon our ability to control an adequate supply of finished lots on which to build, and on our developers' ability to timely deliver finished lots to meet the sales demands of our customers.
-Timely delivery of lots by our developers can be influenced by many factors, such as the developer's execution of improvements, weatherrelated impacts, and the length of time necessary to obtain governmental approval of projects.
+Timely delivery of lots by our developers can be influenced by many factors, such as the developer's execution of improvements, weather-related impacts, and the length of time necessary to obtain governmental approval of projects.
 We have been impacted in the past year and may be negatively impacted in the future by development delays.